MPhil/PhD in Creative and Critical Writing

 Cardiff was one of the first universities in the UK to offer a PhD in Creative Writing, and over two decades we have prepared graduates for careers as writers and in the publishing industry.
 In recent years our graduates have acquired publishing contracts with major publishers and have taken up teaching posts in British universities and overseas.

-The PhD programme involves the preparation of an original piece of creative work – a novel, collection of poems or short stories – and an accompanying critical text which may serve either as a critical commentary on the creative component or else a critical essay on a theme related to, if not necessarily the core subject material of, the creative work.
+The PhD programme involves the preparation of an original piece of creative work – a novel, collection of poems or short stories – and an accompanying commentary placing the work in its academic context.
 Recent examples include novels, collections of short stories, microfictions and poetry, with critical components titled: Taking the index back: what the internet has to offer print fiction; The question of genre, meanings and incompleteness in the novella and microfiction and Crossed tongues: the crisis of speech in the prose poems of Francis Ponge.
 Click here to see a list of current and recent PhD topics in the School.

 As from their second year, students have the opportunity for teaching on the undergraduate English Literature degree and receive mentoring sessions from a full-time member of staff.
 Full-time PhD students are allocated study space, which provides computing facilities, networked information and access to email and the internet.